sandorTuranszky/production-ready-expressjs-server/README.md

 ## Create account and connect to MongoDB Atlas cloud instance using the FREE plan

 - Create an account with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/pricing) using the FREE plan and follow instructions [here](https://docs.atlas.mongodb.com/getting-started/)

+## Set up Prisma
+- Prisma serves as an ORM and to make it work you need to provide MongoDB connection string (you should have it from the previous step by now) in the `.env` file in the project root.
+- Schema is defined here `./prisma/datamodel.prisma`
+- Use `npm run get-schema` to download schema from endpoint to `./src/generated/prisma.graphql`

 ## Create account and connect to RedisLabs cloud instance using the FREE plan
 - Create an account with [Redislabs](https://redislabs.com/get-started/) using the FREE plan (choose Cloud Hosted - free up to 30MB) and follow instructions [here](https://docs.redislabs.com/latest/rc/quick-setup-redis-cloud/)